 Why Does Portuguese Sound Slavic?

-Portuguese sounds like it’s from Eastern Europe, but why?
+Portuguese sounds slavic or like it’s from Eastern Europe, but why?
 Portuguese sounds nothing like Russian or Polish, but it doesn’t sound like Spanish or Italian either.
 The nearest language to Portuguese that doesn’t originate in Portugal is Romanian, which doesn’t make much sense considering these two countries are nowhere near each other and were never even part of the same country until 1815!
 So what gives?
 What causes Portuguese to sound so much like Slavic languages compared to other Romance languages?
 Is it just a coincidence?

 History Behind Portuguese

-To get a good grasp of why Portuguese sounds like it do, you’ll have to look at its history.
+To get a good grasp of why Portuguese sounds slavic like it do, you’ll have to look at its history.
 When Portugal started as a nation in 1139, it conquered territory in present-day Angola and Mozambique.
 But little did they know that 500 years later, Angola and Mozambique would gain independence from their colonizers and form an independent African country that shares its language with Portugal!

 Nowadays, there are more than 200 million native speakers of Portuguese around the world—including Brazil, which is one of South America’s most significant countries.
 And although most people think of Brazilians as having a heavy accent, what makes them stand out isn’t necessarily their pronunciation; instead, it’s their unique vocabulary.